kjolley/BIGSdb_documentation/data_query.rst

 The procedure to modify these attributes is the same for locus, schemes or scheme fields, so the steps for loci will be demonstrated only.

-Click the appropriate link on the isolate contents page.
+Click the appropriate link in the 'Customise' section on the isolate contents page.

 .. image:: /images/data_query/locus_options.png